Lake Los Angeles, California

 Lake Los Angeles is a census-designated place (CDP) in Los Angeles County, California, United States.
-The population was 12,328 at the 2010 census, up from 11,523 at the 2000 census.
+The population was 13,187 at the 2020 census, up from 12,328 at the 2010 census.
 It is located 17 mi east of Palmdale's Civic Center.
 According to the Greater Antelope Valley Economic Alliance report of 2009, the Palmdale / Lancaster urban area has a population of 483,998, of which Lake Los Angeles is a part.

 Transportation

-Public transportation is operated by the Antelope Valley Transportation Authority with line 50 to Lancaster and line 51 to Palmdale.
+Public transportation services are operated by the Antelope Valley Transit Authority.
+The route 50 bus travels from Lake Los Angeles's Town Center Plaza to Owen Memorial Park in Lancaster.
+Route 51 also serves Town Center Plaza, but terminates at Palmdale Transportation Center.
+Each route runs about every two hours all week, with a one-way fare of $1.50.